Shubham1112233/Expense-Tracker/README.md

+THIS PR IS CONNECTED TO FRONTEND - https://github.com/Shubham1112233/Expense-Tracker-UI

 FinanceAI - This is a repository containing a backend code, A Finance AI is full stack MERN Application to fulfill your financial needs smartly with AI and top notch UI features.

 API